CumulusNetworks/docs/content/cumulus-linux-37/Layer-3/Redistribute-Neighbor.md

 ### TCAM Route Scale

 This feature adds each ARP entry as a /32 host route into the routing table of all switches within a summarization domain.
 Take care to keep the number of hosts minus fabric routes under the TCAM size of the switch.
-Review the Cumulus Networks datasheets {{<exlink url="http://cumulusnetworks.com/hcl/" text="on the Cumulus Networks HCL">}} for up to date scalability limits of your chosen hardware platforms.
-If in doubt, contact Cumulus Networks support or your Cumulus Networks CSE; they will be happy to help.
+Review the datasheets {{<exlink url="http://cumulusnetworks.com/hcl/" text="on the HCL">}} for up to date scalability limits of your chosen hardware platforms.
+If in doubt, contact your support representative.

 ### Possible Uneven Traffic Distribution